Cecilapp/Cecil/docs/2-Content.md

 ### menu

-A _Page_ can be added to a menu.
+A page can be added to a menu.

-A same _Page_ could be added to severals menus, and the position of each entry can be defined with the `weight` key (the lightest first).
+A same page could be added to severals menus, and the position of each entry can be defined with the `weight` key (the lightest first).

 See [_Menus configuration_](4-Configuration.md#menus) for details.